rupl/taas-data/index.md

 See our [Taxonomy As A Service guide (pdf)](/assets/files/taas-one-pager.pdf) to find out more about what it is, why it’s important and how it’s beneficial to humanitarians.
 Vocabularies and taxonomies complement the[Humanitarian Exchange Language (HXL)](http://hxlstandard.org/).
 We’ll post more information about this ongoing collaboration soon.

 The taxonomies shown below are the first in a whole series of taxonomies relevant to humanitarians.
-Sign up here (add the mailchimp signup form) to receive more information about the project and to be part of the dialogue that will further develop this service for humanitarians.
+[Sign up here](subscribe) to receive more information about the project and to be part of the dialogue that will further develop this service for humanitarians.